 The following circumstances are typical of what may be considered grounds for applying for an interruption to a programme.
-This list is not definitive and even if a circumstance is listed, it does not mean that an application for interruption on the grounds of the particular circumstance will automatically be approved; applications are considered on a case by case basis:
+This list is not definitive and even if a circumstance is listed, it does not mean that an application for interruption on the grounds of the particular circumstance will automatically be approved; applications are considered on a case-by-case basis:

-- Serious physical or mental illness of the student; - Death / serious illness of a partner, close family member or close friend; - Unforeseeable or unpreventable events such as distress or injury caused by a serious accident; the effects of being the victim of a criminal act or the distress or serious disruption caused by fire, flood or other natural catastrophe; - Extreme family or financial circumstances leading to stress; - Breakdown of essential equipment where a student is unable to continue a project and the use of alternative equipment is not possible; - Jury Service; - Maternity, paternity/shared parental or adoption leave (see below) - Delays in progress due to unforeseen problems (e.g., moving of offices/buildings, supervisor changes etc.) which are outside of the student's control.
+- Serious physical or mental illness of the student. - Death / serious illness of a partner, close family member or close friend. - Unforeseeable or unpreventable events such as distress or injury caused by a serious accident; the effects of being the victim of a criminal act or the distress or serious disruption caused by fire, flood, or another natural catastrophe. - Extreme family or financial circumstances leading to stress. - Breakdown of essential equipment where a student is unable to continue a project and the use of alternative equipment is not possible. - Jury Service. - Delays in progress due to unforeseen problems (e.g., moving of offices/buildings, supervisor changes etc.) which are outside of the student's control.